 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 To help save time and money while in Paris, you may want to consider purchasing the Paris Pass.

-This pass will give you access to a lot of Paris’ top attractions and allow you to skip the line!
-Skipping the line priveledges alone is worth the money.
-It also includes free access to the entire public transportation system and a 48-hour Hop on Hop off bus ticket.
+This pass will give you access to many of Paris’ top attractions and allow you to skip the line!
+Skipping the line privileges alone is worth the money.
+It also includes free access to the public transportation system and a 48-hour Hop on Hop off bus ticket.